 Everybody you meet has their agenda and could care less about you… Unless they could potentially USE you.
 While many up-and-coming filmmakers may use this strategy, it won’t be your strategy.
 You must do everything possible to avoid becoming “a walking business card dispensary.”

-If you like the other person and think they are a nice human being, I want you to always focus on finding ways to help.
-By helping other people reach their goals, all the lessons we spoke about (rapport, reputation and building relationships) will work in your favor.
+To avoid becoming a walking business card dispensary, I want you to focus on the other person whenever you think about networking!
+If you like the other person and think they are friendly, I want you to always focus on finding ways to help.
+By helping other people reach their goals, all the lessons we discussed (rapport, reputation, and building relationships) will work in your favor.

-Help enough people, and enough people will help you.
-Simple, right?
+Here is what I learned.
+Help enough people, and enough people will help you:

 - Consider taking weekend trips to film festivals and screenings within your proximity.
 Strike up conversations.